javadKefayati/performance/README.md

 ## run peroject

-Install docker and docker-compose and write into the terminal in  the project directory
+Install docker and docker-compose and write into a terminal in  the project directory

 ```bash
 docker-compose up -d